liron-navon/reactxp-educational-hashnode-sdk/README.md

 # Reactxp Educational Hashnode SDK

+You can check out the full documentation and examples here: [https://trusting-brown-a1fbec.netlify.com](https://trusting-brown-a1fbec.netlify.com)

+---

 All of the components in this library can be used on react-native (android/ios) and on the web thanks to reactxp.

 This is a demo components and logic package to show how to build a cross platform SDK with reactXP.